AI Readiness Advisory

 Smaller teams need more leverage

-Public-sector offices, operational businesses, nonprofits, and lean teams are being asked to do more without adding headcount.
+Public-sector offices, operational businesses, and nonprofits are being asked to do more without adding headcount.

 Bad AI decisions are expensive